 Throughout Scripture, the spiritual life is often described through images of pathways, rivers, mountains, gardens, hidden places, and journeys.
 The imagery of “hinds’ feet” especially speaks to the ability to move steadily and freely through difficult spiritual terrain:

-“The Lord God is my strength, and He will make my feet like hinds’ feet, and He will make me to walk upon mine high places.”
+“The Lord God is my strength, and He will make my feet like hinds’ feet, and He will make me to walk upon mine high places.” — Habakkuk 3:19

 and:

-“He maketh my feet like hinds’ feet, and setteth me upon my high places.”
+“He maketh my feet like hinds’ feet, and setteth me upon my high places.” — Psalm 18:33

-Within the writings of Emanuel Swedenborg, such imagery is understood correspondentially — outward landscapes reflecting inward states of life and regeneration.
+Within the writings of Emanuel Swedenborg, such imagery is understood correspondentially—outward landscapes reflecting inward states of life and regeneration.
 Swedenborg writes:

-“‘Placing feet like those of hinds’ stands for the natural when its affections are in freedom.”
+“‘Placing feet like those of hinds’ stands for the natural when its affections are in freedom.” — Arcana Coelestia 6413

 The pathways, rivers, chambers, mountains, and fields described in this song therefore represent more than poetic scenery.
 They symbolize the inward landscape through which human beings gradually learn trust, truth, love, healing, conscience, and spiritual freedom.

-William James approached religious experience as a legitimate field of psychological and philosophical inquiry.
-Carl Jung explored the symbolic and archetypal dimensions of the psyche and the role of inward imagery in psychological integration and individuation.
+The ideas reflected in this song resonate with thinkers such as William James, Carl Jung, Emanuel Swedenborg, and Leon James.
+William James explored religious experience as a legitimate field of inquiry.
+Carl Jung examined symbolism and archetypal patterns within the psyche.
 Emanuel Swedenborg wrote extensively about regeneration, inward states of life, correspondences, and the gradual ordering of the human mind under Divine influence.
-Leon James sought to build bridges between psychology, spiritual reality, self-observation, and conscious cooperation with regeneration in everyday life.
+Leon James sought to integrate psychology, spiritual reality, self-observation, and conscious cooperation with regeneration in everyday life.

-At the center of this inward journey is not merely self-exploration, but relationship with the living Lord Himself — the One who gently leads, heals, teaches, and reorders the human heart through the experiences of life.
-The lyrics repeatedly emphasize companionship, nearness, and the Lord’s presence within ordinary human experience:
+At the center of this inward journey is not merely self-exploration, but relationship with the living Lord Himself—the One who gently leads, heals, teaches, and reorders the human heart through the experiences of life.
+The song’s recurring invitation to “come walk with Me” reflects this theme of companionship and guidance, emphasizing that regeneration is not a solitary effort but a cooperative journey in which the Lord continually works to lead us toward greater love, wisdom, freedom, and peace.

 “I walked earth in dust beside you